Upper Limb muscles and movements

 Flexor digitorum profundus

-Flexor digitorum profundus muscle: It rises from the anterior proximal surface of the ulna and adjacent interosseous membrane and deep fascia of the forearm.
-It inserts on the distal phalanges of the 2nd to 5th digits and acts to flex the distal IP joints of the fingers.
+: It rises from the anterior proximal surface of the ulna and adjacent interosseous membrane and deep fascia of the forearm.
+It inserts on the distal Flexor digitorum profundus musclephalanges of the 2nd to 5th digits and acts to flex the distal IP joints of the fingers.
 It also causes contributes to flexion of the proximal IP, MP, and wrist joints, although these are its secondary function.
 The muscle has dual innervation.
 The medial head is supplied by the ulnar nerve, and the lateral head by the anterior interosseous branch.

 Flexor digitorum superficialis

 Flexor digitorum superficialis muscle: This muscle is located in the intermediate layer and has two heads.
 The humeroulnar head arises from the medial epicondyle and the radial head arises from the superior anterior surface of the radial shaft.
 It inserts into the lateral surfaces of the middle phalanges of the 2nd to 5th digits.
 It divides and allows the tendon of flexor digitorum profundus to pass through at Camper’s chiasm (tendon split).
 The muscles acts to flex the proximal IP joints as it primary function.
 It also flexes the MP and wrist joints, although these are its secondary functions.
 The muscle causes flexion of the wrist, and radial deviation when it acts with extensor carpi radialis.
 The muscle is innervated by the anterior interosseous branch.

 Flexor carpi radialis and ulnaris